 - B. The amount of the above-described lien will be the difference between the SFHP price and the initial market value of the SFHP home or SFHP manufactured home lot.
 In order to provide additional equity to the SFHP buyer at the time of purchase, the initial market value shall be determined as ninety-five percent (95%) of the appraised value of the SFHP home or SFHP manufactured home lot. - C. The affordability lien, as described, is non-interest bearing, no payment due until sale or transfer, and subordinate to the buyer's first position financing and other sources of subsidized assistance. - D. Upon resale of an SFHP home or manufactured home lot, the affordability lien may be assumed by another SFHP buyer as approved by the city or its agent, or the seller must repay the SFHP lien to the city or its agent.
 In the event that the home has lost value, through no fault of the seller, and the sales proceeds are not enough to pay off the seller's primary financing and other assistance to which the affordability lien is subordinate, the city will reduce the amount of the lien due to ensure that all other obligations are met, however, in no event, shall the city release more than the total amount of the lien. - E. The proceeds of repayment of SFHP liens resulting from SFHP agreements or annexations and held by the city shall be credited to a housing trust fund approved by the governing body and managed by the office of affordable housing, which may include funds from other sources.
 Uses of housing trust fund monies may include down payment assistance, as well as subsidies for low-income rental, emergency and special needs housing.
 Funding from the trust fund must be awarded through a competitive process. - F. An SFHP home buyer or SFHP manufactured home lot buyer shall not rent the SFHP unit or manufactured home lot to a second party, except as approved in writing by the office of affordable housing for instances in which the owner is under duress by reason of unemployment, family medical emergencies, or inability to sell the home for an amount equal to or greater than the original sale price, or other unique circumstances of family hardship.
 The city, at its sole discretion will approve or disapprove the request to rent a SFHP home pursuant to administrative procedures. - G. As a condition of participation in the SFHP, a SFHP home buyer or SFHP manufactured home lot buyer shall agree to fill out a brief questionnaire upon resale of the unit or lot for the purposes of assessing the effectiveness of the SFHP.
-Such questionnaire shall be included in the administrative procedures and referenced as Appendix E.
+Such questionnaire shall be included in the administrative procedures and referenced as Appendix E. - (Ord. #2005-30(A), § 47; Ord. #2007-40, § 25; Ord. #2014-10, § 8)

-26-1.19 Enforcement of SFHP Agreement.
+26-1.19 Enforcement of SFHP agreement.

-- A. When a sale is found to be not in compliance with the SFHP ordinance or SFHP agreement, or the information is insufficient to determine compliance, the SFHP developer shall be notified in writing and have the opportunity to rectify the noncompliance or supply the information lacking with respect to that SFHP home.
-However, in the event of such noncompliance, the city shall not certify any sale of an SFHP home and reserves the right not to certify the sale of any further non-SFHP units or manufactured home lots, while recognizing that this shall create an encumbrance and title flaw if any sale is made. - B. The enforcement provisions set forth in subsection 14-11.5D SFCC 1987 shall apply to all instances of noncompliance, including noncompliance as described in subsection 26-1.19A.
-(Ord. #2005-30(A), §48)
+A. For-sale homes or manufactured home lots.
+When the city determines a sale is not in compliance with the SFHP ordinance or a SFHP agreement, or the information is insufficient to determine compliance, the city shall notify the SFHP developer in writing and the SFHP developer shall have the opportunity to rectify the noncompliance or supply the information lacking with respect to that SFHP home.
+However, in the event of such noncompliance, the city shall not certify any sale of an SFHP home and reserves the right not to certify the sale of any further non-SFHP units or manufactured home lots, while recognizing that this shall create an encumbrance and title flaw if any sale is made.